Use

 struct Register {

-#[argh(option, description = "the Mel address of the gibbername owner")]
+#[argh(option, description = "mel address of the gibbername owner")]

 owner: Address,

-#[argh(option, description = "the data to be bound to the gibbername")]
+#[argh(option, description = "data to be bound to the gibbername")]

 binding: String,

-#[argh(option, description = "the name of the wallet sending the transaction")]
+#[argh(option, description = "path to the wallet sending the transaction")]

 }